Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/GCC/README.md

 ### Limitations

-At time of writing, the author has been unable to successfully compile and execute Java-based binaries on PS2 Linux.
+At time of writing, the author has been unable to execute Java-based binaries successfully on PS2 Linux.
 Preliminary testing showed issues with compiled binaries resulting in an "Illegal Instruction" (SIGILL) error.
 Executing the compiled binaries through a debugger showed "Segmentation Fault" (SIGSEGV) and "Bus Error" (SIGBUS) errors preceding the "Illegal Instruction" (SIGILL) error.

+The author has ultimately determined that getting Java-based binaries to execute successfully on PS2 Linux is **VERY UNLIKELY** to ever work realistically.

 ![](../libgcj/gcj_illegal_instruction_error.png?raw=true)
 *Illegal Instruction error when executing Java binary compiled with gcj*